Text by CLOT Magazine

-Opening on the 20th October, Open Codes presents their second exhibition project, ‘The World as a Field of Data’, a large-scale installation exploring a world increasingly scripted by code.
-Taking place at the ZKM’s Atrium 8, Open Codes presents an interactive space that materialises the intangible ‘infosphere’ with which we interact on a daily basis.
-Airports, train stations, stock exchanges, banks, hospitals – we are accompanied 24/7 by a vast number of electronic interfaces that use a network of data transmission to dictate our experience.
+Opening on the 20th of October, Open Codes presents their second exhibition project, ‘The World as a Field of Data’, a large-scale installation exploring a world increasingly scripted by code.
+At the ZKM’s Atrium 8, Open Codes presents an interactive space that materialises the intangible ‘infosphere’ with which we interact daily.
+Airports, train stations, stock exchanges, banks, and hospitals – we are accompanied 24/7 by a vast number of electronic interfaces that use a data transmission network to dictate our experience.

 In the past, we inscribed meaning onto words and images.
 Now, we assign words, images and sounds to data that can be converted back into images, sounds, and texts.
 Last year, Open Codes’ first exhibition at the ZKM featured around 120 artists and scientific works that explored the conceptual potential of code and its socio-political implications.

 Organised according to themes such as ‘Artificial Intelligence and Machine Learning’, ‘Labour and production,’ ‘Genetic code’, and ‘Human-Robot interaction’, the pieces included artworks, scientific works, historical writings, and artefacts based on digital and analogue codes.

 Specific pieces included chandeliers that flash Morse signals by Cerith Wyn Evans and a fictitious trial scenario in which an algorithm designed by a debt-collecting company resulted in the death of five individuals – exploring questions of accountability and the ethics of computer automation.